 - joining a progressive learning community supported by a dedicated team of experienced facilitators

-- living and working in Berlin, the most exciting city on the planet for music makers
+- living and working in Berlin, one of the most exciting cities on the planet for music makers

-- collaborating with an artistic community of like minded people from 55 different countries
+- collaborating with an artistic community of like minded people from over 80 different countries

 The employment model in the music industry has transformed over the last 25 years.
 Roles with permanent contracts do still exist but it is much more likely that you will work either as a freelancer or as part of a small startup on your way to professional creative autonomy.